TejaRao1/Assignment2-Errepally/README.md

 **I am from India**

 CITIZENSHIP
+---
---- Citizenship is givin in order as a prof that the person belongs to a puticular country.
+Citizenship is givin in order as a prof that the person belongs to a puticular country.
 I am an Indian citizen
+---
 Poland Vollyball Team
-    Lipinski Bartlomiej
+1. Lipinski Bartlomiej
-    Muzaj Maciej
+2. Muzaj Maciej
-    Popiwczak Jakub
+3. Popiwczak Jakub

+## Italy Vollyball Team
+* Ivan Zaytsev
+* Simone Giannelli
+* Daniele Lavia